Theory of multiple intelligences: Physical ability

-Physical intelligence, also known as bodily-kinesthetic intelligence, is any intelligence derived through physical and practiced learning such as sports, dance, or craftsmanship.
+Physical intelligence, also known as bodily-kinesthetic intelligence, is any intelligence derived from physical, practiced learning, such as sports, dance, or craftsmanship.
 It may refer to the ability to use one's hands to create, to express oneself with one's body, a reliance on tactile mechanisms and movement, and accuracy in controlling body movement.
-An individual with high physical intelligence is someone who is adept at using their physical body to solve problems and express ideas and emotions.
+An individual with high physical intelligence is adept at using their body to solve problems and express ideas and emotions.
 The ability to control the physical body and the mind-body connection is part of a much broader range of human potential as set out in Gardner's theory of multiple intelligences.

 Characteristics

-Exhibiting well developed bodily kinesthetic intelligence will be reflected in a person's movements and how they use their physical body.
-Often people with high physical intelligence will have excellent hand-eye coordination and be very agile; they are precise and accurate in movement and can express themselves using their body.
-Gardner referred to the idea of natural skill and innate physical intelligence within his discussion of the autobiographical story of Babe Ruth – a legendary baseball player who, at 15, felt that he has been 'born' on the pitcher's mound.
-Individuals with a high body-kinesthetic, or physical intelligence, are likely to be successful in physical careers, including athletes, dancers, musicians, police officers, and soldiers.
+Exhibiting well-developed bodily kinesthetic intelligence will be reflected in a person's movements and in how they use their physical body.
+Often, people with high physical intelligence have excellent hand-eye coordination and are very agile; they are precise and accurate in movement and can express themselves through their bodies.
+Individuals with high body-kinesthetic, or physical intelligence, are likely to be successful in physical careers, including those in athletics, dance, music, law enforcement, and the military.

 Interpersonal

-In MI theory, individuals who have high interpersonal intelligence are characterized by their sensitivity to others' moods, feelings, temperaments, motivations, and their ability to cooperate or to lead a group.
-According to Thomas Armstrong in How Are Kids Smart: Multiple Intelligences in the Classroom, "Interpersonal intelligence is often misunderstood with being extroverted or liking other people.
+In MI theory, individuals with high interpersonal intelligence are characterized by their sensitivity to others' moods, feelings, temperaments, and motivations, as well as their ability to cooperate or lead a group.
+According to Thomas Armstrong in How Are Kids Smart: Multiple Intelligences in the Classroom:

+Interpersonal intelligence is often misunderstood with being extroverted or liking other people.
 Those with high interpersonal intelligence communicate effectively and empathize easily with others, and may be either leaders or followers.
-They often enjoy discussion and debate."
-They have insightful understanding of other peoples' point of view.
+They often enjoy discussion and debate.

+Interpersonally intelligent individuals have an insightful understanding of other people's point of view.
 Daniel Goleman based his concept of emotional intelligence in part on the feeling aspects of the intrapersonal and interpersonal intelligences.
 Interpersonal skill can be displayed in either one-on-one and group interactions.